Gero0Nikolov/promotator/readme.txt

 It's simple as it names sounds!
 It comes with a <strong>control page</strong> called <strong>Promotator</strong> which can be found in the WordPress Admin Dashboard left menu.

-Promotator will allow you to choose which is the <strong>user group</strong> which is meant to receive your mailing as long with the <strong>custom posts</strong> which you'll have to pick from you Promotator controller.
+Promotator will allow you to choose the <strong>user group</strong> which is meant to receive your mailing as long with the <strong>custom posts</strong> which you'll have to pick from you Promotator controller.

 When you finish with that customization you'll be asked for a <strong>subject</strong> & <strong>template</strong> of your mailing!